-The second annual “Austin Graduate School of Theology – First Things Lecture” is now complete.
+The fourth annual “Austin Graduate School of Theology – First Things Lecture” is now complete.
 Once again, the event was a great success.

 On Monday evening, October 8, about 130 people braved the heavy rain to hear Ephraim Radner, Professor of Historical Theology at Wycliffe College, University of Toronto.
 The lecture topic was “Ecumenism in a Post-Christian Society.”

 A friend of mine in Russia asked me whether theology can be considered a science.
 And I suspect that, lurking behind this question, is the question whether theology should have a place as a discipline or field of study at a modern university.
 This video is a brief response to the question and related concerns.

 I am pleased to announce the fourth annual Austin Graduate School of Theology – First Things Lecture, to be held in Austin, Texas, on Monday, October 8, at 7:00 p.m.
 This year’s speaker will be Ephraim Radner.
 Radner is Professor of Historical Theology at Wycliffe College, an evangelical seminary of the Anglican tradition at the University of Toronto.